Plate Heat Exchanger Services

 - Plant downtime is drastically reduced.
 Plates & gaskets are not unduly stressed

 - A wide variety of PHE’s can be tested, in differing environments

 SPX FLOW offers a complete set of genuine spare parts for SPX FLOW heat exchangers.
 The commodification of genuine spare parts is highly variable and customizable to fit the needs of custom-designed equipment.
 SPX FLOW process engineers recommend a spare parts procurement plan to customers.
 Depending on the operating dependence of the heat exchanger, holding a set of vital spare parts on-site could be necessary to mitigating unexpected production line downtime.

 The use of SPX FLOW genuine spare parts is critical to the optimization, longevity and integrity of purchased equipment.
-SPX FLOW genuine heat exchanger spare parts are precisely measured and fabricated to fit the exacting requirements of purchased equipment.
+SPX FLOW genuine heat exchanger spare parts are precisely measured and fabricated for purchased equipment.
 Non-genuine spare parts that are off in measurement or tensile strength even minutely could cause lasting damage to an otherwise optimal heat exchanger.

 The extensive research and development teams at SPX FLOW are consistently designing cutting edge custom process solutions.
 As a heat exchanger ages out, designing a new version to fit the consistently adapting needs of a production line is a capability SPX FLOW excels at.
-Offering personalized attention and careful craftsmanship to develop an exact process solution.
+Offering personalized attention and careful craftsmanship.

 Review customer specifications to truly understand how to meet process needs.

 Review customer production line to align product and process goals.